samuel-appau/cscd311webdevelopmentproject/README.md

 To Logon on to the System
-Firstly,open the url("localhost://3000/student")
+Run the server by typing "nodemon app" in the terminal Firstly,open the url("localhost://3000/student")
 1.You will need STUDENT ID==10677819 and PIN==12345
 2.After loging in, you  will then see a dashboard on the left pane of the webpage